Lambert-Nguyen/cosmo-management/docs/reports/FINAL_TEST_FIXES_COMPLETE_REPORT_2025-09-10.md

 - **✅ Legacy test cleanup** completed
 - **✅ Documentation updates** created

-The Aristay property management system now has a **robust, well-organized test suite** that provides excellent coverage and reliability.
+The Cosmo property management system now has a **robust, well-organized test suite** that provides excellent coverage and reliability.
 The remaining 5 failing tests are minor issues that can be addressed in future iterations.

 **🚀 The system is now ready for production deployment with confidence!**